Aid that does not need repaid.

 Must be repaid with interest – understand your options & responsibilities

-If you were awarded a Perkins loan, you will need to complete a Master Promissory Note and Entrance Interview.
+If you were awarded a Perkins loan, you are required to complete a Master Promissory Note and Entrance Interview

 If you were awarded a Nursing or Health Profession loan, you will need to complete Promissory Note and Entrance Interview (must be completed yearly.)

-Students and their families can borrow additional loan funds to help meet their college costs using Alternative Loan programs.
+Students and their families can borrow additional loan funds to help meet their college costs using Private Education Loan programs.
 These credit based loan programs are provided by commercial lenders and are not supported by state or federal financial aid funds.
-Some alternative loans may require interest payments while the student is enrolled in school.
+Some Private Education Loans may require interest payments while the student is enrolled in school.